-|First Attack||September 22, 1970: GAP members staged explosions at two construction sites in Milan (0 killed).|
+|First Attack||September 22, 1970: GAP members staged explosions at two construction sites in Milan.
+(0 killed) |

 |Last Attack||March 14, 1972: Three GAP members, including founder Feltrinelli, attempted to blow up a power pylon in Milan.
-Feltrinelli was killed when the bomb went off early (1 killed, 2 wounded).|
+Feltrinelli was killed when the bomb went off early.
+(1 killed, 2 wounded) |

-GAP is best-known for its founder, the wealthy publisher Giangiacomo Feltrinelli.
+GAP is best known for its founder, the wealthy publisher Giangiacomo Feltrinelli.
 GAP was significant less for its handful of successful sabotage attacks than for Feltrinelli's international connections and his influence on later groups through his publishing company.
 Feltrinelli had ties to Latin American Communists, including Fidel Castro.
 His publishing company published Italian translations of their theoretical and tactical writings.
 These works influenced the ideology and tactics of later Italian left-wing terrorist groups.

 GAP took its name and principles from the Italian left-wing groups, known as partisans, that had fought the fascists during World War II.
-Feltrinelli planned eventually to launch attacks from the mountains as the partisans had done, but GAP conducted attacks primarily in cities throughout its short lifespan.
+Feltrinelli planned to eventually launch attacks from the mountains as the partisans had done, but GAP conducted attacks primarily in cities throughout its short lifespan.

 The group largely dissolved after Feltrinelli accidentally died planting an explosive.
 The Red Brigades absorbed some of its remaining membership.

 GAP's chief aim was to prevent a fascist coup d'etat.
-The group sought to prevent it in part by creating squads of guerrilla fighters modelled after those that had fought the fascists in World War II.
+The group sought to prevent it in part by creating squads of guerrilla fighters modeled after those that had fought the fascists in World War II.
 These fighters had been known as partisans.
 Some of GAP's members were former partisans, and some were former members of the Italian Communist Party (PCI) who felt the party was too reformist and too accommodating to the right wing.

 Feltrinelli financed the group himself with money from his successful publishing empire.
 He bought their guns and paid for the apartments they used as bases.